garry-clawson/Blockchain-Crop-Assurance-and-Localisation/README.md

 python retrieve_image_cid.py
 ```

 You will then be asked to enter you Ethereum ImageStore contract address and the position of the CID in the list.
-Once entered this information you should get something simular to the below:
+Once entered this information you should get something similar to the below:

 ```
 Enter your Ethereum ImageStore contract address: 0xA40e776DDAB373960dA5F6FC170743A9DAe51204